The Blog - Perception Academy

 NLP One Trial Learning: The Exception or The Rule?

 One of my clients recently had a breakthrough in his NLP practice.
-He had experienced some NLP techniques for personal growth and he thought there was something wrong with him because he kept needing to go back and review the processes.
-He had an expectation of one-trial learning, which was […]
+He had experienced several NLP techniques for personal growth, but he thought something was wrong with him because he kept needing to revisit the processes.
+His expectation?
+That he should master them in one go.
+The result?
+Frustration. […]

-Would you like to know to help yourself (and your clients) out perform your expectations and set yourself up for a track record of success?
-If yes, you’ll want to learn how to effectively utilize the distinction between intentions and commitments.
-This distinction typically shows up towards the end of my coaching sessions when […]
+Would you like to know how to help yourself (and your clients) consistently outperform expectations and build a track record of success?
+If so, mastering the distinction between intentions and commitments is essential.
+This distinction often comes up at the end of my coaching sessions, when it’s time for the […]

 Get Good at Updating Your Beliefs Quickly